omarkamalakis/omarkamalakis/README.md

 ## Languages and Frameworks I like to use:
 - Rust
-- Python
+- Kotlin
-- Vue.js
+- Solid.js
-- Warp
+- Dioxus
 - C

 I'm not just on Github, also check out my gitlab over here: [El-Albatross](https://gitlab.com/El-Albatross)